 No matter which industry you choose, you can expect there to be startups and veterans alike clamouring for the attention of your potential clients.
 It can be a challenging road no matter the scenario, which is why it is ideal to prepare as much as possible for the path ahead.
 Running a startup - especially in the construction industry - provides ample challenge, as you are a race against the clock to prove yourself.

 While there are undoubtedly many pitfalls ahead, there are just as many opportunities to edge out the rest of the competition.
 Provided you are sufficiently prepared, you can make your mark in the industry.
-Here are just a few ways to help your startup construction business grow.
+Here are just a few ways we at Ankin Law Office think can help your startup construction business grow.

 There are some industries where business software is mandatory - even for startups.
 For example, when running a restaurant business, it would be remiss not to have a quality POS system to help your staff take orders and manage the day-to-day processes.

 In the case of running a construction company, business software shines in the overall process.
 After all, there can be hundreds of steps in any given project, and it can be challenging to get back on track when even one or two steps take too long.
-Business software ensures that everyone is on the same page, and helps to streamline the effort.
+According to Steinberg Goodman & Kalish - business software ensures that everyone is on the same page, and helps to streamline the effort.

 In just about any industry, stagnancy typically leads to failure.
 The same thing goes for matters of construction, as old techniques are continually being overshadowed by modern processes.
 As a startup owner, it is your responsibility to absorb as much information as you can, even if you might not necessarily be capable of using the information at the moment.